preethi1516/CompBioAssignment1/README.md

 python3 exactPatternMatching.py --input sample_2
 ```

+>[!NOTE]
-Given that the input file has format "sample_{x}", the code will automatically save it to a file named "sol_{x}" [x can be any value, it will be parsed in the code].
+>Given that the input file has format "sample_{Any Number}", the code will automatically save it to a file named "sol_{Input Number}" [x can be any value, it will be parsed in the code].

+>[!TIP]
+>If you want to give any other input apart from the ones present in the samples folder, please add your test file into the samples folder in the format "sample_{Any Number}", for the code to work.